 Business and Industry Composting

-A statewide food waste ban, effective 10/1/2014, affects organizations and industries producing one ton or more of food scraps per week.
+A statewide food waste ban affects organizations and industries producing one ton or more of food scraps per week.

-Recycling Works is a statewide recycling assistance program which helps businesses and institutions maximize recycling, reuse, and composting opportunities.
-Contact their hotline to speak to in-house experts: call (888) 254-5525 or email for more information.
+Recycling Works is a Commonwealth of Massachusetts-funded assistance program that helps businesses and institutions maximize recycling, reuse, and composting opportunities.
+They offer a Find a Recycler database to locate processors and haulers, and a hotline to speak to in-house experts.